Did you know?

 Students are introduced to a variety of experiences exploring a range of fine art media, techniques and processes.
 We cover drawing, painting, printmaking, life drawing, sculpture, photography, Photoshop, and mixed-media, reinforced by the critical/contextual study of artists.
 Students should demonstrate an eagerness to experiment and embrace risk-taking.

 Method of Assessment:

-Portfolio, sketchbooks, and final pieces for coursework and for externally set task.
+Portfolio, sketchbooks, and final pieces for coursework, as well as an externally set task

 “Everyone was nervous about the first life-class.
 However after a while we began to enjoy using different materials to make exciting and detailed studies.”

 “I have always enjoyed Art but the A Level course showed me how wide-ranging and diverse it could be.”